nl-digigo/ICDD-NL/docs/validation/5_SchemaValidation.md

 # Schema validation using SHACL

 ## Strategy
 Different strategies can be used to implement schema validation of the index.rdf file and the linkset files.
 A 'plain' coding approach is very feasible.
-Using an implementation heavily using Sparql is very feasible.
-The usage of Shacl seems very logical as suggested by the standard.
+Using an implementation heavily using Sparql is also very feasible.
+Also the usage of Shacl seems very logical as suggested by the standard.
-This document explains how to jumpstart a Shacl based validation approach by using the descriptions of Linkset.rdf and Container.rdf in combination with the official documentation to describe the necessary rules for schema validation.
+This document investigates how to jumpstart a Shacl based validation approach by using the descriptions of Linkset.rdf and Container.rdf in combination with the official documentation to describe the necessary rules for schema validation.

 ## Inference
 Inferencing can be used as an implementation strategy.
 Without using inference you may need extra rules for validation or the individual validation rules might become more complex.
 Shacl supports entailment regimes but implementations are not required to support them.
-Given that ICDD redefines certain rdfs and owl definitions, only a small subset of rdfs and owl vocabulary remains that can used for inference
+Given that ICDD redefines certain rdfs and owl definitions, only a small subset of rdfs and owl vocabulary remains that can used for inference.

 In case you want to use inference, the following rules can be applied.
 Arguably more rules can be used.